 Look for Cookies With:

 Healthy Ingredients – Peanut or almond butter, pumpkin, oatmeal, and nut flours are nutrient-dense ingredients that contain essential vitamins and minerals, dietary fiber, and other naturally occurring substances that have positive health effects for oral and overall health.
 Reduced Sugar – Look for cookies with reduced or no added sugars.
-Alternative sweeteners such as fruit juice, honey, apple sauce, monk fruit or maple syrup aren’t necessarily a healthier choice for most people.
+Alternative sweeteners such as fruit juice, honey, apple sauce, monk fruit, or maple syrup aren’t necessarily a healthier choice for most people.
 Less sugar is always a better choice, plus cookies don’t need to be overly sweet to taste delicious!
 Spicy Flavors – Gingerbread, for example, can be a great way to have a treat without risking dental damage.
 That’s because cookies that rely on spices for flavor tend to be less sugary and sweet.

 Be Careful with Cookies Like This: